-Moving live fish, aquatic plants, or mussels from one body of water to another can cause irreversible damage to the ecological balance of the our lakes, ponds, rivers or streams.
+Moving live fish, aquatic plants, or mussels from one body of water to another can cause irreversible damage to the ecological balance of Georgia lakes, rivers and streams.

 AQUATIC NUISANCE SPECIES: Examples In and Near Our State

 The quality of largemouth bass, bream, and crappie fishing in Georgia mountain lakes has declined following the illegal introduction of blueback herring.

 Georgia's best smallmouth bass fishery, Lake Chatuge, was lost to illegally-stocked spotted bass.
 The only remaining smallmouth bass fishery, Lake Blue Ridge, also is threatened by spotted bass competition.